-A Digital Video Recorder (DVR) or Network Video Recorder (NVR) records high resolution digital images to a hard disk drive (HDD) and displays multiple camera images on a monitor.
+A Digital Video Recorder (DVR Systems) or Network Video Recorder (NVR Systems) records high resolution digital images to a hard disk drive (HDD) and displays multiple camera images on a monitor.
 You may remotely view your business from an iPad, tablet and most smartphones and any PC in the world with internet access.

 DVR/NVR technology allows remote monitoring of live and archived recordings over your corporate network, from any PC that has a high-speed connection, iPad, tablet, and smartphone.
 Off site, you can easily search archived recordings by date, time and camera, and even control your camera views.
 Comtex offers DVR models that offer 4, 8, 16 or 32 camera views and recording configurations.
 You may even enlarge and zoom in on a still frame clip to view details of an image.